calblueprint/sunday-friends-mobile/.github/pull_request_template.md

 _Describe any other PRs that might affect/depend on yours_

+## Documentation

+_Describe in detail what you did in your code, so that future developers know how to handle it_

 ## Testing

 _List all manual tests done/new unit tests you have implemented_